|| Download the pdf version here

 CULTURAL DIVERSITY AND IDENTITY, LINGUISTIC DIVERSITY AND LOCAL CONTENT

-- Set up strategies/action plans for the development and enrichment of DAC and its industry at the national and regional levels;
+- Set up strategies/action plans for the development of DAC and its industry at the national and regional levels;

-- Accelerate the implementation of e-government and e-services projects in Arabic by allocating additional funds and resources, which should dramatically increase online Arabic content;
+- Accelerate the implementation of Arabic-based e-Government projects and the launch of Arabic e-services by allocating additional funds and resources, which should dramatically increase online Arabic content;

-- Enhance cooperation among Arab countries by launching regional initiatives in the field of DAC, facilitate inter- and intraregional knowledge-sharing and technology transfer in content development and strengthen cooperation with international organizations working in this field;
+- Enhance cooperation among Arab countries by launching regional initiatives in the field of DAC, and strengthen cooperation with international organizations working in this field.

 REGIONAL AND INTERNATIONAL COOPERATION

 Despite efforts of member countries and regional and international organizations during the past

 decade, cooperation in building an information society in the region still needs to be strengthened.
 All

 ESCWA member countries have taken tangible steps towards regional integration in such economic sectors

 as tourism, electricity, communications, and natural gas.
 In order to build an information society in the